zio/zio/docs/guides/migrate/from-akka.md

 1. Parallelism
 2. Concurrent State Management
+3. Managing Highly Congestion Workflows
-3. Event Sourcing
+4. Event Sourcing
-4. Distributed Computing
+5. Distributed Computing

 Let's see an example of each use-case in a simple application using Akka.